rust-lang/rust-project-goals/src/2024h2/rfl_stable.md

 In addition to the work listed above, there are a few other obvious items that the Rust For Linux project needs.
 If we can find owners for these this year, we could even get them done as a "stretch goal":

-* **Custom builds of core/alloc with specialized configuration options:** The RFL project builds the stdlib with a number of configuration options to eliminate undesired aspects of libcore (listed in [RFL#2][]).
+#### Custom builds of core/alloc with specialized configuration options

+The RFL project builds the stdlib with a number of configuration options to eliminate undesired aspects of libcore (listed in [RFL#2][]).
 They need a standard way to build a custom version of core as well as agreement on the options that the kernel will continue using.

-* **Code-generation features and compiler options:** The RFL project requires various code-generation options.
+#### Code-generation features and compiler options

+The RFL project requires various code-generation options.
 Some of these are related to custom features of the kernel, such as [X18 support][#748] but others are codegen options like sanitizers and the like.
 Some subset of the options listed on [RFL#2][] will need to be stabilized to support being built with all required configurations, but working out the precise set will require more effort.

 Looking further afield, possible future work includes more ergonomic versions of the [special patterns for safe pinned initialization](https://rust-for-linux.com/the-safe-pinned-initialization-problem) or a solution to [custom field projection for pinned types or other smart pointers](https://github.com/rust-lang/rfcs/pull/3318).